timothylwarren/bds311-sp21/syllabus.md

 ### Resources for Support

 These are trying times.
 If you encounter difficulties and need assistance, it’s important to reach out.
 Consider discussing the situation with an instructor or academic advisor.
-Learn about resources that assist with wellness and academic success at <oregonstate.edu/ReachOut>.
+Learn about resources that assist with wellness and academic success at [OSU ReachOut]<https://counseling.oregonstate.edu/reach-out-success>.
 If you are in immediate crisis, please contact the Crisis Text Line by texting OREGON to 741-741 or call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 ### Opportunities for Student Evaluation